Joerg-Schultz/PythonKurs/content.md

 In PyCharm
 File -> Learn and Teach -> Browse Courses -> Marketplace -> Introduction to Python

+## Intro

+- Show Python Interpreter with print("Hello World")
+- Show writing a text file in Editor and run it on the command line
+- Start PyCharm, write exactly the same file and run it (i) on the command line and (ii) in PyCharm

 **Exercise** Course 'Introduction'

 ## Variables